November 2021 | latest update: 12.09.2023 | by Lili

 As the role of social media increases in e-Commerce, so does its responsibility towards brands and consumers.
 Providing sellers an easy access to thousands of consumers means that social media platforms should have a method for filtering out harmful content, including listings that infringe on brands’ IP rights and may offer potentially dangerous fake products to buyers.

 The bigger the platform, the wider the reach, the higher the responsibility.
-In this regard, the biggest social media platform in the world, Facebook has to live up to a lot of expectations.
+In this regard, the biggest social media platform in the world (2.9 billion monthly active users), Facebook has to live up to a lot of expectations.
 The social media giant itself is heavily involved in social commerce, as are its subsidiaries Instagram and WhatsApp.

 Luckily, Facebook takes that responsibility seriously.